N0bh/CubiKits.Documentation/docs/projects/Basic/Lorfi-L/Components-Sensors/Flame-Sensor.md

 | VCC           | 5V          |
 | GND           | GND         |

-Connect the D0 pin of module to Digital Input of the Lorfi board, connect the GND pin to GND port, VCC pin to 5V port.
+Connect the Signal pin of the sensor to the Digital Input PB5 on the Lorfi board, connect the GND pin to GND port, VCC pin to 5V port.

 ![Flame Sensor](\assets\Images\LORFI Components\Lorfi-L_Sensors\7.png)

 #### Using directly Lorfi-L

-You can find complete [Lorfi-L IO pinout here].
+You can find complete <a href="/docs/Hardware-Guide.html">Lorfi-L IO pinout here</a>.

 *MIGHT NEED TO ADD NOTES ON POWER REQUIREMENTS, PIN CONSIDERATIONS, ETC.*

 #### Using Lorfi Interface board

-You can find complete guide for [Lorfi Interface here].
+You can find complete guide for <a href="/docs/Hardware-Guide.html">Lorfi Interface here</a>.

 *MIGHT NEED TO ADD NOTES ON POWER REQUIREMENTS, PIN CONSIDERATIONS, ETC.*